-The level of the signal should be around 3 000 counts.
-This will give enough leeway so that the signal level does not immediately fall above or below the limit values when changing the parameters mentioned.
+The level of the signal should be around 3000 counts.
+This will give enough leeway so that the signal does not immediately overshoot or underdrive when changing the parameters mentioned.

-Above 4 095 counts the signal is oversaturated, under 2 500 counts the signal level is too low.
+From 4095 counts the signal is overdriven, under 2000 counts the signal is underdriven.

-To check the signal level, use the detailed view of the measurement plane.
+To check the level control, use the detailed view of the level control.

-Open the measurement plane detail view:
+Open the level detail view: